GangarajuKR/Test-Code-Quality/Installation.md

 6. When requested, restart you IDE

-N.B.
-When using this method, you will *not* be notified for new updates of SonarLint.
+:warning: When using this method, you will *not* be notified for new updates of SonarLint.